Vajradarshini: teaching creative, contemporary Buddhism

 Fall in love with life again!

-I think I’m in love with life because I’m in love with the Dharma.
+Falling in love with the Dharma, means falling in love with life again.
 At the same time, I hold lightly to the label of ‘being a Buddhist’.
-What draws me again and again is the Dharma itself—the best way I’ve found to explore this mystery we call ‘life’.
+For now it’s the best way I’ve found to explore this mystery we call ‘life’.

 I was 20 when I decided I wanted a life of meaning.
 I left ‘ordinary’ life behind and spent more than twenty years living in Buddhist retreat centres, working in city centres to share the Dharma, and living in communities with other Buddhists.